What this does: Routes requests to the best model based on learned outcomes. Works across any modality.

 |---|---|

 Get a routing decision for a goal.
-Uses Thompson Sampling to balance exploration and exploitation.
+Returns the routing decision for a goal.
 This is what Router.completion() calls internally, but available for low-level control.

 from kalibr import decide